-- If the answer for these question is yes, then you can probably add your products as the last (leaf) level for your hierarchy:
+- If the answer for these questions is yes, then you can probably add your products as the last (leaf) level for your branch:

 - Are your customers' contracts based on products (i.e., you have a price or licenses per product and not fixed)?

 - Can usage data be sent per product?

 - Products give you the ability to segment customers, that own (or do not own) your individual products (which is a great starting point for upselling).

 - Hierarchy allows you to manage your customers, but too many levels can add noise and affect your team's workflow.
 Note: Totango supports unlimited hierarchy levels.

 - If you have different products, a good hierarchy can be company/region/product or company/division/product.
 Or it might just be company/product.